mm13301/M-Tags-1050/README.md

 ## 🎯 Use Cases

-MedTags can track any mobile hospital asset, including:
+MedTags can track any mobile hospital asset, including but not limited to:
 - Wheelchairs and stretchers
 - IV / infusion pumps
 - Heart monitors and portable diagnostic devices